S3 method for class 'amerasfit'

 "poisson", and "clogit", a numeric vector of

-length \(N\) containing the residuals.
+length \(N\) containing the residuals, where \(N\) is the number

 For family="multinomial", a numeric matrix of dimension